Oslandia/workshop-3d-itowns/2_analysis/5_3d_intersection.md

 * st_extrude will make a volume out of a 2d polygon and a vector of extrusion

-Then add this layer to your settings.py file
+Then add this layer to your python settings file (in /home/oslandia/building-server/building_server/cities/)

 ```python
 cities.CITIES["yourlayer"] = {